-- The reduction in your salary could affect your entitlement to statutory benefits, such as the state pension, child and working tax credit and statutory sick pay. - Your entitlement to other salary-related benefits may also be affected.
+- Please remember the value of your pension can go down as well as up and you may get back less than paid in. - The reduction in your salary could affect your entitlement to statutory benefits, such as the state pension, child and working tax credit and statutory sick pay. - Your entitlement to other salary-related benefits may also be affected.
 These could include bonuses, overtime pay and redundancy payments. - Mortgage lenders usually base the amount they lend on the salary after exchange, which could mean that the maximum mortgage available to you is lower than it might otherwise be.
-To help avoid this, your employer can retain a notional salary for you (salary before exchange), as mortgage lenders may use this in their decision making. - You cannot participate in salary exchange if it results in your salary falling below the national minimum wage.
+To help avoid this, your employer can retain a notional salary for you (salary before exchange), as mortgage lenders may use this in their decision making. - You cannot participate in salary exchange if it results in your salary falling below the national minimum wage or national living wage.